gkrein/gkrein.github.io/research.md

   Quantifying quark-antiquark and quark-gluon entanglement in the chirally broken QCD vacuum.

 - **Quantum computing in QCD**
-  QExploring real-time evolution of quark-gluon states using QCD toy models
+  Exploring real-time evolution of quark-gluon states using QCD toy models

 ---